top of page

 • “How would I like to show my learning?”

-Anticipating Challenges, and Embracing the Shift
+Anticipating Challenges and Embracing the Shift

-We get it.
-The move to co-design can feel daunting.
+We understand that the move to co-design can feel daunting.
+You might be wondering:

-❓“Will students cover what they need to?”
+❓ “Will students cover what they need to?”

-❓“What if they make poor choices?”
+❓ “What if they make poor choices?”

 These are valid concerns.
-But remember:
+But remember: structure and trust are not opposites; they are partners.

 Getting Started: Practical Steps for Tomorrow

-🔹 Trial one lesson where students co-construct the success criteria
+• 🔹 Trial one lesson where students co-construct the success criteria.

-🔹 Use learner profiles in goal-setting conferences
+• 🔹 Use learner profiles in goal-setting conferences.

-🔹 Offer 2–3 task formats and let students choose their response method
+• 🔹 Offer 2–3 task formats and let students choose their response method.

-🔹 Ask reflective questions, like “What part of this unit could we design together?”
+• 🔹 Ask reflective questions, like “What part of this unit could we design together?”

-🔹 Pilot a mini inquiry based on student wonderings
+• 🔹 Pilot a mini inquiry based on student wonderings.

-🔹 Shift your language, say “Let’s design this together” instead of “Here’s the plan”
+• 🔹 Shift your language: say “Let’s design this together” instead of “Here’s the plan.”

 This Is EduShift